Daniyal-Shahid/Daniyal-Shahid/README.md

 # 💫 About Me:
-🔭 I’m currently working on: f1-winners , urdu-language-learning and apex<br>🌱 I’m currently learning: Python, React-Vite, TypeScript, Express js and PostgreSQL<br>💬 Ask me about: F1<br>⚡ Fun fact: i love f1 and lewis hamilton
+🔭 I’m currently working on: f1-winners , urdu-language-learning and apex.
+Unfortunetly apex cannot be a public repo yet as I believe its a unique idea.
+Once a stable version 1.0 is ready, I will maybe make the repo public.<br>🌱 I’m currently learning: Python, React-Vite, TypeScript, Express js and PostgreSQL<br>💬 Ask me about: F1<br>⚡ Fun fact: i love f1 and lewis hamilton

 # 💻 Tech Stack: